bsl546/energym/docs/sources/mixeduse.rst

 Thermal systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The HVAC system installed for the Silo building consists of two Air Handling Units (AHU), one dedicated exclusively to thermal zones 5, 6 and 7 and a second one serving to the remaining thermal zones.
+The HVAC system installed for the MixedUse building consists of two Air Handling Units (AHU), one dedicated exclusively to thermal zones 5, 6 and 7 and a second one serving to the remaining thermal zones.
 Both devices work in conjunction with variable refrigerant volume indoor units to air-condition interior spaces.

 The first AHU system dedicated to TZ-5, 6 and 7  is composed of an air loop, an AHU that includes water coils and two supply water loops; one with a Heat Pump Water Heater (HPWH) and the other with a chiller.